bfeitknecht/vault/sem3/DMath/VRL/notes/lectures/DMath-v-w09.md

 #todo
-operations for rings, ring extensions and fields respectively (where confusion)
+operations for rings, ring extensions and modulus group respectively (where confusion)

 $$
 \begin{align}